Compute

 Up to 10 custom identifiers can be added.

-5. Run the following commands to create the custom_tag file:
+5. Perform the following operations to create the custom_tag file to save host tags:

 2. Run the chmod 750 lts command to modify the permission on the lts directory.